opennorth/represent-canada-data/README.md

 ## Contributing

 [We need the ward boundaries](https://github.com/opennorth/represent-canada/issues/13) for more municipalities.
 Please [let us know](mailto:represent@opennorth.ca) if you have a ward boundary file.
-To go one step further, you can write a `definition.py` file to describe the data, using an [example `definition.py` file](http://github.com/opennorth/represent-canada-data/tree/master/examples/definition.example.comments.py).
+To go one step further, you can write a `definition.py` file to describe the data, using an [example](https://github.com/rhymeswithcycle/represent-boundaries/blob/master/definition.example.py) or [bare](https://github.com/opennorth/represent-canada-data/blob/master/definition.py) `definition.py` file.

 ## Maintenance

-One-time setup:
+### One-time setup

     # Invoke must not be installed globally.
     pip uninstall invoke